opencadc/reg/cadc-registry/README.md

 ## configuration

-The RegistryClient and LocalAuthority classes in this library are configured using a single configursation file.
+The RegistryClient and LocalAuthority classes in this library are configured using a single configuration file: `cadc-registry.properties`.
 The old `LocalAuthority.properties` file is still recognized and read if `cadc-registry.properties` is not found.

 ### cadc-registry.properties